augustt198/bwsi-report/index.md

 reaction and more potential propelling it forward.

-The interactive figure below shows a 2D plot of the LiDAR data on the left and a 3D surface plot of the potential field on the right.
+The interactive figure below shows a 2D plot of the LIDAR data on the left and a 3D surface plot of the potential field on the right.
 This data was taken from a run through an obstacle course.